Penang National Park – Remote Beaches And Hiking Trails

 There is a shower at this beach.
 Though again, swimming here is at your own risk as there have been sightings of jellyfish.

-7. Penang Turtle Sanctuary
+7. Turtle Sanctuary

 The Turtle Conservation Centre at Pantai Kerachut is where you can see two species of turtles, the green sea turtle and the Olive Ridley turtle.